sysflow-telemetry/sf-deployments/integrations/elk/README.md

 make[1]: Leaving directory '.../SysFlow-ELK-Demonstrator/elk'
 ```

-If you want to keep using some components you can stop the components
+If you want to keep using some components, you can stop the components
 individually.
 If, for example, you want to leave the ELK stack operational
 simply run